 Connecting with Frontline Employees through Mobile Communications

-Companies that invest in companywide mobile communications will reap the benefits of a more engaged and motivated frontline staff.
-Furthermore, the connections these workers experience will determine how they interact with customers and fellow employees in the future.
+Companies that invest in company-wide mobile communications will reap the benefits of a more engaged and motivated frontline staff.
+Furthermore, the increased connection these workers experience will cascade to how they interact with customers and fellow employees in the future.